-This policy has been reviewed by the Executive Board, The Designated Safeguarding Leads Cross-Cutting Team and the IT Cross-Cutting Team, it has been formally adopted by the Trust Board.
-Trustees delegate responsibility for the application of the policy to the Principal and senior leadership of each academy.
-Local Governing Bodies hold the Principal to account for ensuring online safety and appropriate use of IT is given primacy both with staff and students.
+This policy has been reviewed by the executive board, the designated safeguarding leads cross-cutting team and the IT cross-cutting team, it has been formally adopted by the trust board.
+Trustees delegate responsibility for the application of the policy to the principal and senior leadership of each academy and holds the principal to account for ensuring online safety and appropriate use of IT is given primacy both with staff and students.

-3.1 Governors
+3.1 Trustees

-Local Governing Bodies review the data which includes a category on inappropriate online activity.
+Trustees review the data which includes a category on inappropriate online activity.
 In this way they are testing the application of the policy.
-The Safeguarding Governor ensures that:
+The safeguarding trustee ensures that:

-- an online safety policy is in place, reviewed every year and / or in response to an incident and is available to all stakeholders - the DSL has overall responsibility for online safety of students and that this is in their job description - procedures for the safe use of ICT and the Internet are in place and adhered to - the Principal and staff are accountable for online safety - the academy has undertaken the advised 360 evaluation of online safety (360 safe website) and has an action plan where any gaps have been identified
+- an online safety policy is in place, reviewed every year and / or in response to an incident and is available to all stakeholders - the DSL has overall responsibility for online safety of students and that this is in their job description - procedures for the safe use of ICT and the Internet are in place and adhered to - the principal and staff are accountable for online safety - the academy has undertaken the advised 360 evaluation of online safety (360 safe website) and has an action plan where any gaps have been identified

-3.2 Principal and Senior Leadership Team (SLT) including the Designated Safeguarding Lead (DSL)
+3.2 Principal and senior leadership team (SLT) including the designated safeguarding lead (DSL)

-The Principal has a duty of care for ensuring the safety (including online safety) of members of the community, day-to-day responsibility for online safety is delegated to the Designated Safeguarding Lead who works with middle leaders in making sure there is a proactive programme of education in place.
-Any complaint about staff misuse must be referred Principal.
+The principal has a duty of care for ensuring the safety (including online safety) of members of the community, day-to-day responsibility for online safety is delegated to the designated safeguarding lead who works with middle leaders in making sure there is a proactive programme of education in place.
+Any complaint about staff misuse must be referred to the principal.

-The Principal will work with the DSL in ensuring that:
+The principal will work with the DSL in ensuring that:

-- · all staff receive regular, up to date training both in educating young people, but also in relation to their own online conduct - · regularly reviews the online programme of study for young people by undertaking the 360 degree review - appropriate action is taken in all cases of misuse - internet filtering methods are appropriate, effective and reasonable, reporting any issues immediately to the Head of IT - GDPR and Data Protection duty is taken seriously
+- · all staff receive regular, up to date training both in educating young people, but also in relation to their own online conduct - regularly reviews the online programme of study for young people by undertaking the 360 degree review - appropriate action is taken in all cases of misuse - · internet filtering methods are appropriate, effective and reasonable, reporting any issues immediately to the head of IT

-- · issues of inappropriate use of IT are monitored and that policies and training are reviewed as appropriate - reports online safety issues to the Governing Body through
+- GDPR and data protection duty is taken seriously - · issues of inappropriate use of IT are monitored and that policies and training are reviewed as appropriate - · reports online safety issues to the trustees through

-3.3 DAT Head of IT Systems
+3.3 DAT head of IT systems

-The Head of IT Systems is responsible for ensuring that:
+The head of IT systems is responsible for ensuring that:

-- the Trusts' technical infrastructure is secure and is not open to misuse or malicious attack - the online safety policy is relevant and reflects risks associated with new technology - · users may only access the networks and devices through a properly enforced password protection policy - the filtering policy is applied and updated on a regular basis and its implementation is not the sole responsibility of any single person - they keep up to date with online safety technical information to effectively carry out their online safety role and to inform and update others as relevant. - the use of all aspects of the network is regularly monitored in order that any misuse or attempted misuse can be reported to the Principal for investigation - monitoring software and systems are implemented and updated as agreed in Service Management Plan
+- · our trusts' technical infrastructure is secure and is not open to misuse or malicious attack - the online safety policy is relevant and reflects risks associated with new technology - users may only access the networks and devices through a properly enforced password protection policy - the filtering policy is applied and updated on a regular basis and its implementation is not the sole responsibility of any single person - they keep up to date with online safety technical information to effectively carry out their online safety role and to inform and update others as relevant. - the use of all aspects of the network is regularly monitored in order that any misuse or attempted misuse can be reported to the principal for investigation - · monitoring software and systems are implemented and updated as agreed in the service management plan